Shadow Traditional Chinese Medicine practitioners and work with health professionals in urban and rural communities.

 Please note that in order to take advantage of dynamic learning opportunities, program excursions may occasionally vary.

 The program is based in Kunming, Yunnan Province’s largest city and political, economic, and cultural center.
 Kunming is called “the City of Eternal Spring” and is famous in China for its nice climate, green environment, and good air quality.

 Minority Areas in Yunnan

-You will take one extended excursion north of Kunming, to Weibaoshan Daoist mountain, the ancient city of Dali, Shaxi town on the ancient tea and horse caravan route, the Lijiang World Heritage site, and Zhongdian (Shangri-La) Tibetan area.
+You will take one extended excursion, to Weibaoshan Daoist mountain, the ancient city of Dali, Shaxi town on the ancient tea and horse caravan route, the Lijiang World Heritage site, and Zhongdian (Shangri-La) Tibetan area.
 You will gain insight into minority culture, alternative health practices, and rural life.
 You will visit clinics, explore Bai herbal medicine, Tibetan Traditional Medicine, and Naxi Dongba traditions, and learn about the vast differences between urban and rural life.

 The program includes many day trips around Kunming to deepen students’ understanding of Chinese health perception and practices.

 - A visit to a Buddhist/Daoist temple for an introduction to Daoist philosophy and its relationship with TCM.

 - An introduction to and demonstration of TCM diagnoses at a traditional medical clinic